krane/krane/docs/docs/deployment.md

 # Deployments

-Krane deployments are defined in **single file** which describe the configuration used to create container resources.
+Krane deployments are defined in a **single file** which describe the configuration used to create container resources.
 A deployment configuration gives you a predictable and declarative way to manage container workloads.

 > A common pattern is to have a `deployment.json` at the root of your project